Shiori Itō: Sexual assault lawsuit

-A Tokyo court in December 2019 awarded Itō 3.3 million yen (US$30,000) plus additional fees in damages from Yamaguchi, however he stated that he will appeal the decision (she had initially sought from Yamaguchi 11 million yen (US$100,000) in compensation).
-Yamaguchi denied the charges and filed a countersuit against Itō, seeking 130 million yen (US$1,180,000) in compensation, claiming the incident was consensual and the ensuing accusations has damaged his reputation, although that suit was later turned down due to inconsistencies in his testimony.
-This ruling has garnered international press due to the lack of reported sexual assaults in Japan and the amount of societal and legal obstacles Itō had to endure for speaking up.
+In December 2019, a Tokyo court awarded Itō ¥3.3 million (US$30,000) plus additional fees in damages from Yamaguchi, who stated that he would appeal the decision (she had initially sought from Yamaguchi ¥11 million (US$100,000) in compensation).
+Yamaguchi denied the charges and filed a countersuit, seeking ¥130 million (US$1,180,000) in compensation, claiming the incident was consensual and the ensuing accusations had damaged his reputation, although that suit was later turned down due to inconsistencies in his testimony.
+This ruling garnered international press coverage.

-The Japanese high court upheld the lower court ruling in favor of Itō ordering Yamaguchi to pay 3.3 million yen to her.
+The Japanese high court upheld the lower court ruling in favor of Itō, ordering Yamaguchi to pay ¥3.3 million to her.
 The presiding judge concluded that Yamaguchi began sexual intercourse with an unconscious Itō.
-The court also ordered Itō to pay 550,000 yen to Yamaguchi for damages for defaming him by claiming in her book accusing him of giving her a date rape drug with no evidence.
-Both have appealed their rulings.
-The top court upheld the lower court ruling ordering Yamaguchi to pay Ito 3.3 million yen in damages.
-The top court also ordered Ito to pay Yamaguchi 550,000 yen for defamation.
+The court also ordered Itō to pay ¥550,000 to Yamaguchi for damages for defaming him by claiming in her book accusing him of giving her a date rape drug with no evidence.
+Both appealed their rulings.
+The top court upheld the lower court ruling ordering Yamaguchi to pay Itō ¥3.3 million in damages.
+The top court also ordered Itō to pay Yamaguchi ¥550,000 for defamation.

-In 2017, Itō's memoir about the alleged incident and her experiences that followed, Black Box, was published in Japanese.
+In 2017, Itō's memoir about the incident and her experiences that followed, Black Box, was published in Japanese.
 It was awarded the best journalism award by the Free Press Association of Japan in 2018.
-An English translation of the book by Allison Markin Powell was published on July 13, 2021.
+An English translation of the book by Allison Markin Powell was published on 13 July 2021.

 Defamation lawsuit against Mio Sugita

-In August 2020 Itō sued Japanese lower house member Mio Sugita of the ruling Liberal Democratic Party.
+In August 2020, Itō sued Japanese lower house member Mio Sugita of the ruling Liberal Democratic Party.
 Itō alleged that Sugita clicked "like" on a number of Twitter tweets that defamed her character.
 The lawsuit described some 25 defamatory tweets against Itō that Sugita interacted with, which included "botched attempt at obtaining work/job through sexual advances", "honey trap", and "publicity stunt".

 The lawsuit was originally dismissed by the Tokyo District Court, which excused the lawmaker's actions by opining that a "like" was not necessarily a statement of support, as users may merely employ the tool as a sort of "bookmark".
-In October 2022 the Tokyo High Court reversed the lower court's decision and ordered Sugita to pay Itō ¥550,000 in damages.
-The High Court found that the "like" did express support for defamatory content against Ms. Itō and infringed on her dignity, moreover, the consequential wide dissemination of the negative post constituted defamatory conduct beyond the limit, noting that Ms. Sugita, a National Diet member with over 100,000 followers, has influence beyond any ordinary citizen.
+In October 2022, the Tokyo High Court reversed the lower court's decision and ordered Sugita to pay Itō ¥550,000 in damages.
+The High Court found that the "like" did express support for defamatory content against Ms. Itō and infringed on her dignity.
+Moreover, the consequential wide dissemination of the negative post constituted defamatory conduct beyond the limit, noting that Ms. Sugita, a National Diet member with over 100,000 followers, has influence beyond any ordinary citizen.